Ray-Xavier-2021/guess-the-number/README.md

 * JS

-6. Create another Heading-2
-- `## Installation`
-- Installation requirements / description

 ## Installation
 No need to install any software, just open up index.html and run it

-7. Create another Heading-2
-- `## How to Use`
-- Description on How to use project

 ## How To Use ?
 No login required.
-Enter name, text and picture of choice then click button.
+Enter a number between 1 - 100 and click the Check Me button.

 8. Add commit message